Fixel-Institute/BRAVO/docs/installation.rst

   # this would prompt you to enter admin password here for superuser privilege.

   # Following commands are within mysql command-line-interface
-  # Create database named "PerceptServer"
+  # Create database named "BRAVOServer"
-  mysql> CREATE DATABASE PerceptServer;
+  mysql> CREATE DATABASE BRAVOServer;

-  # Create a user that can access the database called "DjangoUser" with an admin password called "AdminPassword"
+  # Create a user that can access the database called "BRAVOAdmin" with an admin password called "AdminPassword"
   # Change these values to what you see fit.
-  mysql> CREATE USER 'DjangoUser'@'localhost' IDENTIFIED WITH mysql_native_password BY 'AdminPassword';
+  mysql> CREATE USER 'BRAVOAdmin'@'localhost' IDENTIFIED WITH mysql_native_password BY 'AdminPassword';
-  mysql> GRANT ALL PRIVILEGES ON PerceptServer.* TO 'DjangoUser'@'localhost';
+  mysql> GRANT ALL PRIVILEGES ON PerceptServer.* TO 'BRAVOAdmin'@'localhost';
   mysql> FLUSH PRIVILEGES;

   # exit MySQL Interface